 Hotel and Airport Parking

 Parking a car at a hotel or airport can cost as much as $50 per night, especially when you are traveling to cities with a higher cost of living like Los Angeles or New York.
-Many people overlook this expense when making the decision whether to rent a car vs. rely on Uber/Lyft or taxi services.
+Many people overlook this expense when making the decision whether to rent a car vs. rely on Uber or taxi services.

-Unless you plan on using a car extensively, I would recommend sticking with public transportation or ride-booking services such as Uber or Lyft.
+Unless you plan on using a car extensively, I would recommend sticking with public transportation or ride-booking services such as Uber.
 They’re likely cheaper, more convenient and will save you the time and hassle of parking and returning your rental car before flying home.
 Some credit cards, like the American Express Platinum Card, offer up to $200 in annual Uber credits which are partitioned on a monthly basis.
 This can be a much better deal than pulling the plug on your wallet by leaving your car in the lot for days on end.

 Ridesharing companies Lyft and Uber pickup spot at the airport